 It’s up to us to shape the global Aid agenda, we have made available the tools for you to express your deep concern for growing inequality and poverty.
 Individuals and activists who are concerned about our future such as students and civil society groups are invited to host their own events, along with global influencers; cultural icons, bloggers & vloggers and community activists who will be sharing this vital message on social media under the unifying hashtag #ourdisparity.

 Hosting a screening is easy.
 You need a computer, a projector and a screen – and commitment!
 And why not invite interested parliamentarians, high profile guests and your colleagues.
 For more ideas on how to organise your screening and make it a success we’ve made it easy; view our Host a Disparity Screening guide to learn how you can hold your own film screening event, helping to share the films message and move public opinion in support for the fight for Real Aid.

-If you take action and WATCH, SHARE and SIGN our petition for Real Aid, you would be at the heart of driving this grassroots movement for Real Aid.
+If you take action and WATCH & SHARE, you would be at the heart of driving this grassroots movement for Real Aid.
 If enough citizens form a critical mass around the world, your voice can influence governments to respond leading to sweeping and systematic changes in aid policy.
 Working with development stakeholders The Real Aid Campaign is actively transforming aid policies to deliver more aid more directly through frontline organisations.
 With so much human suffering, stigma and seclusion attached to poverty – the stakes could not be higher.